Environmental Initiatives, Sustainability & Compliance

 The Office of Environmental Initiatives (OEI) provides a range of environmental services for the Scottsdale citizens.
-The office acts as a resource for Environmental Regulatory Compliance, supports the City’s Green Building Programs, and provides a wide range of Environmental Sustainability resources to the community and City staff.
+The office acts as a resource for Environmental Regulatory Compliance, supports the City’s Green Building Programs, manages the new sustainability plan and provides a wide range of environmental resources to the community and City staff.

 Policy, Regulatory and Legal Requirements